Gadabout (UK) made in England by Phillips

-Gadabout made in Italy by Moto BM Minarelli V1 engine
+Gadabout (US) made in Italy by Moto BM Minarelli V1 engine

 Moto BM was started by Mario Bonvincini in 1950.
 BM first made bikes with Ilo 125 -175cc engines, then later with Morini and Minarelli engines 50-125cc.

 Minarelli: All of the US-model Gadabout mopeds have Minarelli V1 moped engines, limited power 50cc one speed automatic with internal pedals.

 Holiday Rambler: One of the earliest Gadabout moped sold in America was the 1978 Gadabout MK IV by the Holiday Rambler Corporation, made in Bologna, Italy by Moto BM (Bonvicini Marino).
 It was originally sold on the back of Holiday Rambler RVs to be ridden around campsites.